redhat-ai-dev/ai-rhdh-installer/docs/pipelines/PRE-EXISTING.md

 You will follow the same steps as [step 3 of the script configuration for a pre-existing instance](#step-3-configure-cosign).

 #### Step 2: Kubernetes API Service Account
-First you will need to create the [service account](../../chart/templates/k8s-serviceaccount.yaml) that RHDH will need to interact with the cluster such as creating tekton pipeline runs.

-Once the service account is created there will be a tied secret which stores the service account token, e.g. if a service account `rhdh-kubernetes-plugin` is created then a secret with the name pattern `rhdh-kubernetes-plugin-token-*` is also created.

-Keep note of the name of this secret.
+You will first need to create a Kubernetes Service Account.
+You can reference [`KUBERNETES_SERVICEACCOUNT.md`](./KUBERNETES_SERVICEACCOUNT.md) for more information on how to create these resources.

+It is important to keep in mind the name of both the Service Account and the Token Secret.

 #### Step 3: Create App Namespace Setup Task